Sid Meier's Gettysburg!

 Sid Meier's Gettysburg! is a 1997 real-time wargame developed by Firaxis Games and published by Electronic Arts.
 It was designed by Sid Meier, and followed by Sid Meier's Antietam! in 1999.
+Sid Meier’s Gettysburg! is the first game made by Firaxis.

 Gameplay

 The game allows the player to control either the Confederate or Union troops during the Battle of Gettysburg in the American Civil War.
 It can be played as single scenarios, or as a campaign of linked scenarios, either recounting the original history or exploring alternative possibilities.

 Online play

 There was a large online following when the game was being hosted on Mplayer (a multi-player game network bought by GameSpy industries).
 After moving to GameSpy, the game dwindled in popularity for online players.
 At the pinnacle of online play, there were many groups of players.
 A competitive ladder (league) was also a fixture of this time, where the hall of fame can still be viewed.
 "Case's Ladder" Online play is now, for the most part, impossible due to the shutdown of GameSpy's servers.

-As of 2017, the game is still playable online with GameRanger.
+As of 2025, the game is still playable online with GameRanger.